UK - Terms of Service

 in breach of these Terms

-in a way that your payment card issuer, a card network, our acquirer and/ or payment processor, would is an abuse of the payments system;
+in a way that your payment card issuer, a card network, our acquirer and/ or payment processor, would see as an abuse of the payments system;

 to pay for adult entertainment, gambling, cryptocurrencies, money orders (except wire transfers) and travellers cheques from non-financial institutions